-1. Rearrange your toddler’s sleep schedule
+2. Rearrange your toddler’s sleep schedule

 How does this affect your toddler fighting sleep?

-If so, see if you can drop to one nap in the middle of the day.
+If so, see if you can transition to one nap in the middle of the day.
 Another option is to wake him up from the last (or only) nap by a certain time so he doesn’t sleep in too long.

 3. Create a calm sleep environment

-It’s the little things that can help transition him from active and alert to sleepy and calm.
+It’s the little things that can help transition her from active and alert to sleepy and calm.
 Make it a routine that, at a certain time of the night, you change your environment to signal it’s time to sleep.
 A few ideas include:

 - Turning off a few lights to keep your home dark

-- Speaking to him quietly and softly
+- Speaking to her quietly and softly

 - Providing relaxing activities like puzzles and art

-- Scheduling regular downtime for him to pick a quiet activity
+- Scheduling regular downtime for quiet activities

 - Making bath time calm and relaxing